Alexandra Mendes

 What if my application uses Web Forms or WCF?

-These technologies are not supported in modern .NET.
-You can remain on .NET Framework or plan a migration using modern alternatives, such as gRPC or REST.
+Modern .NET does not support them.
+You can stay on .NET Framework, or migrate using alternatives such as gRPC or REST.

 How do I know if my app is ready to migrate?